-Article 8 Bound to a Particular Church
+Bound to a Particular Church

-No one shall serve in the ministry of the Word unless he is bound to a particular church, either as a minister of the congregation or as one charged with some other ministerial task, such as chaplains and professors of theology.
+No one shall serve in the ministry of the Word unless he is bound to a particular church, either as a minister of that congregation or as one charged by that church with some other specific ministerial task such as a missionary, a professor of theology, or a chaplain.
 Each minister shall remain bound to the Church Order.

-Article 10 Support and Emeritation of Ministers
+Support and Emeritation of Ministers